researchart/rose6icse/submissions/reproduced/Watchman/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <span style="">
-  Watchman supports two typs of inputs to diagnose their DC issues: 1) the name and version number of a Python project released on PyPI; and 2) uploads a project&#39;s dependency configuration file (i.e., requirement.txt).
+  Watchman supports two typs of inputs to diagnose their DC issues: 1) the name and version number of a Python project released on PyPI; and 2) uploads a project&#39;s dependency configuration file (i.e., _requirement.txt_).
-  For instance,
+  For instance, please press the &quot;***Pagage Name/Version***&quot; button on the &quot;***DIAGNOSIS***&quot; page.
+Then, you can input the project name and version number to be analysed.

+  Figure 1(a) Inputing the project name with hints

+  Figure 1(b) Inputing the project version number with hints

+  If the Python project to be analysed is not released on PyPI, then you can upload its _requirement.txt_ file.

+  Figure 2(a) Uploading the _requirement.txt_ file of a Python project be analysed

+  Figure 2(b) An illustrative example of _requirement.txt_ file and its corresponding diagnosis results

 </span>

 Displaying full dependency graph